1. Scope and Definitions

 Member companies may sponsor healthcare professionals to attend Events provided such sponsorship is in accordance with the following requirements:

-- Sponsorship to healthcare professionals is limited to the payment of travel, meals, accommodation and registration fees;
+● Sponsorship to healthcare professionals is limited to the payment of travel, meals, accommodation and registration fees that are reasonably and necessarily related to the format, location and timing of the events;

 Companies should not pay any costs associated with individuals accompanying invited healthcare professionals.